-- pay a penalty imposed under the RO Act or the Fair Work Act 2009 - · have a receivable with other reporting unit- - · have a payable with other reporting unit- - have a payable to an employer for that employer making payroll deductions of membership subscriptions - have a payable in respect of legal costs relating to litigation - have a payable in respect of legal costs relating to other legal matters - have an annual leave provision in respect of holders of office - have a long service leave provision in respect of holders of office - have a separation and redundancy provision in respect of holders of office - have other employee provisions in respect of holders of office - have an annual leave provision in respect of employees (other than holders of office) - have a long service leave provision in respect of employees (other than holders of office) - have a separation and redundancy provision in respect of employees (other than holders of office) - have other employee provisions in respect of employees (other than holders of office) - have a fund or account for compulsory levies, voluntary contributions or required by the rules of the organisation or branch - transfer to or withdraw from a fund (other than the general fund), account, asset or controlled entity - have a balance within the general fund- - · provide cash flows to another reporting unit and/or controlled entity - receive cash flows from another reporting unit and/or controlled entity - have another entity administer the financial affairs of the reporting unit - · make a payment to a former related party of the reporting unit
+- have a payable with other reporting unit(s) - · have a payable to an employer for that employer making payroll deductions of membership subscriptions - have a payable in respect of legal costs relating to litigation - have a payable in respect of legal costs relating to other legal matters - have an annual leave provision in respect of holders of office. - have a long service leave provision in respect of holders of office - have a separation and redundancy provision in respect of holders of office - have other employee provisions in respect of holders of office - have an annual leave provision in respect of employees (other than holders of office). - have a long service leave provision in respect of employees (other than holders of office) - have a separation and redundancy provision in respect of employees (other than holders of office) - have other employee provisions in respect of employees (other than holders of office) - have a fund or account for compulsory levies, voluntary contributions or required by the rules of the organisation or branch - transfer to or withdraw from a fund (other than the general fund), account, asset or controlled entity - · have a balance within the general fund- - · provide cash flows to another reporting unit and/or controlled entity - · receive cash flows from another reporting unit and/or controlled entity - · have another entity administer the financial affairs of the reporting unit - make a payment to a former related party of the reporting unit